cioos-siooc/pyobistools/README.md

 ### Starting point Python code developed under Departement of Fisheries and Oceans Canada internal project

-The python files that served as a starting point for the development of this module were developed by [OGSL.ca](OGSL) for a specific project funded by the Departement of Fisheries and Oceans Canada.
+The python files that served as a starting point for the development of this module were developed by [OGSL](https://ogsl.ca) for a specific project funded by the Departement of Fisheries and Oceans Canada.